KenyaSaitoh/brain2doc/README.md

 --retry-interval
     Specify the retry interval in seconds (default is 5).

---temperature
-    Adjusting the spread of a probability distribution (default is 0.7F).

 --auto-split
     When this option is specified, if a single API call reaches the token limit, it will automatically switch to a mode that splits the data into appropriate sizes and resends it.